Journey to develop process for the nitrification of Ammonia rich effluents for a Petro Chemicals Industry

 After a week it happened the same again, both MLSS and nitrification performance decreased and stopped at least.!!!!

-EMERGENCY CONFERENCE at home !
-Give up ! -were most of the comments.
+EMERGENCY CONFERENCE at home!
+Give up! -were most of the comments.

-In a secret action with the pilot plant manager we had decided to operate the pilot plant with untreated, COD and NH4N containing raw wastewater.
+In a secret action with the pilot plant manager, we had decided to operate the pilot plant with untreated, COD and NH4N containing raw wastewater.

-The conclusions from this tests:
+The conclusions from this test:

 - The results of own tests are more reliable than relying on the basis of publications.!

-Kindly contact us for further details
+Kindly contact us for further details.

 Amit Christian is a MSc graduate in Environment Science from Middlesex University, London, UK.
 He has been active in the field of water and wastewater treatment since 1998.
-He specializes in design, engineering, and management of various biological wastewater treatments such as Activated Sludge Process (ASP), Sequencing Batch Reactor (SBR), Moving Bed Bio Reactor (MBBR), Integrated Fixed Film Activated Sludge (IFAS).
-He has helped various Industrial and Municipal clients in troubleshooting , optimizing their biological wastewater treatment processes to achieve latest Stringent norms for Ammonia Removal.
+He specializes in the design, engineering, and management of various biological wastewater treatments such as Activated Sludge Process (ASP), Sequencing Batch Reactor (SBR), Moving Bed Bio Reactor (MBBR), and Integrated Fixed Film Activated Sludge (IFAS).
+He has helped various Industrial and Municipal clients in troubleshooting, and optimizing their biological wastewater treatment processes to achieve the latest Stringent norms for Ammonia Removal.